 Responding to the Charleston seawall

-As the Corps of Engineers continues to approve irresponsible projects (like Cainhoy, above) that will worsen flooding in Charleston, the Corps and the city are asking for more than a billion dollars from taxpayers to build a seawall to protect downtown.
-SELC is addressing this proposal, which would permanently alter the Charleston peninsula, by pushing for a revised plan that would include effective, natural solutions that are inclusive of all neighborhoods.
+As the Corps of Engineers continues to approve irresponsible projects (like Cainhoy, above) that will worsen flooding in Charleston, the Corps and the city are seeking to protect downtown by asking for more than a billion dollars from taxpayers to build a seawall that fails to account for a realistic amount of sea level rise and may actually exacerbate flooding problems.
+SELC is addressing this proposal, which would permanently alter the Charleston peninsula, by pushing the city and the Corps for a revised plan that would include nature-based solutions that are economically feasible and inclusive of all neighborhoods.

 Defending clean energy gains

-Through a string of historic victories at the Public Service Commission, SELC helped get South Carolina’s energy planning on a path away from fossil fuel power and toward clean energy alternatives.
-Now we are fighting to defend these gains for the state’s investor-owned utilities and preparing for Santee Cooper’s first regulated long-term energy planning process.
-We will press for speedy retirement of coal-fired power plants, make sure coal is not simply replaced by another fossil fuel, and advocate for expansion of efficiency, solar power, and battery storage.
+Through a string of historic victories at the Public Service Commission in 2020 and 2021, SELC helped get the state’s energy planning on a path away from risky fossil fuel power and toward clean energy alternatives.
+For the next round of utility energy planning in 2023, we will continue to press for speedy retirement of coal fired power plants, make sure coal is not simply replaced by another fossil fuel, and advocate for expansion of efficiency, solar power, and battery storage.

 Standing up for affordable clean energy

 South Carolina law protects access to energy choices—like rooftop solar and efficiency—that allow customers to control their electricity bills.
-As the cost of natural gas spikes, SELC is protecting and promoting customer access to these cost-saving options.
-And following up on a settlement we helped secure in 2020, we are working with Dominion and allies to develop an energy affordability program for customers who struggle to make ends meet.
+SELC is focused on protecting and promoting customer access to these cost-saving options, particularly as the high costs of coal and natural gas continue to drive up customer bills.
+And following up on a settlement we helped secure in 2022, we are working with Duke Energy and allies to expand the utility’s energy efficiency programs for customers who need energy bill relief the most.